nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing an appointment: `editAppt`

 Edits an appointment present in Vax@NUS records by referencing the student's matriculation number.

+It is mandatory to include the following detail of the appointment:
+* The matriculation number of the student in the appointment.
+The matriculation number must follow the format as specified in [Input Formats](#Input Formats).

+It is optional to include the following details:

+* The date of the appointment, in `YYYY-MM-DD` format.
+* The time of the appointment, in `HH:MM` format.

 Format: `editAppt MATRICULATION_NUMBER d/DATE_YYYY-MM-DD ts/START_TIME_HH:MM`